 The layout of the electric powertrain and incorporation of Level 4 autonomous driving systems has enabled the creation of a spacious and flexible cabin.
 I mean it’s so unlike any other vehicle on roads.
 The two front seats are created out of flexible materials and can offer an upright ‘driving’ position, or a reclined ‘rest’ position, similar to the flexibility afforded to first-class airline passengers.
 With the activation of the Futuron’s autonomous driving features, the two front seats recline as the steering wheel retracts.
 The ‘zero-gravity’ seating position this creates helps to reduce fatigue on long journeys.

-The Futuron’s seamless interior also reflects its autonomous driving nature, with surfaces flowing uninterrupted from the dashboard and through the door panels.
+The Futuron’s seamless interior also reflects its autonomous driving nature.
+Especially with surfaces flowing uninterrupted from the dashboard and through the door panels.
 The doors feature the same Star Cloud lighting and scaled Dragon Skin motif found on the outside of the car, creating a glittering interactive ambient lighting system.
 The ventilation system is also housed behind Dragon Skin scales, which open and close to allow fresh air to circulate throughout the cabin.

 In conclusion, one of the most prominent features of the cabin is the ‘cockpit’ area surrounding the driver.
 The graphical user interface (GUI) of the cockpit flows out of the driver-side door.
 It also wraps around the steering wheel in a seamless arc.
 This merges the instrument cluster directly with the audio-visual display at the center of the dashboard.
 Best part is it is linked to the display integrated within the surface of the steering wheel.